 Power Purchase Agreements help organizations go solar with no money down and flexible terms.
-Towns, schools, and churches pay only for the solar electricity that the system generates, often at a discounted rate compared to utility power.
+Towns, schools, companies, and churches pay only for the solar electricity that the system generates, often at a discounted rate compared to utility power.
 The Sundog Solar team can help you take advantage of these outstanding opportunities and explain your options!
 Sundog Solar also offers financing for small commercial solar systems.

 Power Purchase Agreements (PPAs) are an excellent way for many organizations to go solar for no money down.
 Municipalities, schools, and non-profit organizations can have a solar system installed on their property and purchase solar electricity for a set rate.
 A third party owns the solar system, typically one that can take advantage of the federal tax credit and other solar energy incentives, making it a win-win situation.

 Sundog Solar typically offers PPAs where the organization has two options.
 They can purchase the solar system at the end of six years or they can continue to purchase the solar electricity for years to come.
 Most arrangements are cash-flow positive from day one.
 This is because our clients buy solar electricity at a lower rate than what the utility company offers.
 This arrangement allows towns, churches, condo associations, hospitals, schools, governmental agencies, and community centers to benefit from solar power without the upfront investment or finance charges.